-After changing into traditional Karen clothing, guests prepare fruit and vegetables and get to know the elephants a little while feeding them.
-Afterward, visit the plant nursery where the group is invited to help out by planting seeds, and in the rainy season, planting saplings in the surrounding forest.
+After changing into traditional handmade clothing, visitors prepare fruit and vegetables and get to know the elephants a little while feeding them.
+Afterward, visit the plant nursery where guests are invited to help out by planting seeds, and in the rainy season, planting saplings in the surrounding forest.
 Next, join the elephants for a walk along hillside jungle trails, stopping to watch them interact as a herd and forage on native plants along the way.
-Back at the project, the group will be served a vegetarian buffet and later be shown how to make health balls for the elephants using traditional medicinal plants.
+Back at the project, the group will be served a vegetarian buffet and later be shown how to make health balls for the elephants using bananas, rice husks, tamarind, salt and traditional medicinal plants.
 Other activities include watching the elephants take a mud bath and bathing them in the nearby stream.

 Visitors to this project are helping to provide a better life for elephants retired from a difficult life of logging and elephant riding as well as supporting sustainable ecotourism.

 Take a walk in the jungle with a small herd of elephants including a mother and her baby and help to revitalize their native habitat through our reforestation program

 Adults & Children 12+: 2,500 Thai Baht